 Goal # Description Type of Goal

 1 Increase Academic Progress: Focus Goal

-This is a focus goal for increasing academic progress for all students, especially our English Language learners, low income, and foster youth, who struggled during the previous year.
+This is a focus goal for increasing academic progress for all students, especially our English language learners, low-income, and foster youth, who struggled during the previous year.
 In the next three years, we will have mitigated the negative impact learning loss had on our students, and we will see improvement in our NWEA, EL reclassification, credit completion and graduation rates.

-Priority 1: Basic (Conditions of Learning)

-Priority 4: Pupil Achievement (Pupil Outcomes)

-Priority 5: Pupil Engagement (Engagement)
+Priority 1: Basic (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 5: Pupil Engagement (Engagement)

-As a result of our CSI status and our analysis on key state and local data, we determined the need for a focus goal on academic performance for all our English Language learners, low income, and foster youth students.
-This new goal specifically addresses low key metrics such as the English Learner reclassification rate, credit completion, and graduation for our student groups.
-We looked at our student group data, which reveal performance gaps between the "All" Student Group, and the English Language learners, low income, and foster youth students.
+As a result of our CSI status and our analysis on key state and local data, we determined the need for a focus goal on academic performance for all our English language learners, low-income, and foster youth students.
+This new goal specifically addresses low key metrics such as, credit completion, and graduation for our student groups.
+We looked at our student group data, which reveal performance gaps between the "All" Student Group, and the English language learners, low-income, and foster youth students.
 Our students also take the NWEA MAP assessment, and we measure academic growth from year to year in this way.
 This year, performance gaps among student groups were also revealed, using that assessment.
 We understand the gaps that need to be closed for our students, and this focus goal was carefully designed to support their academic needs with targeted interventions and tutoring.

 We sought the consultation of our educational partners, and involved them in the LCAP process, which we believe promotes positive engagement, buy-in and trust.
-We know that additional tutoring, interventions, and counseling support will help address the learning loss over the next few years.
+We know that additional tutoring, interventions, and counseling support will help address learning loss over the next few years.